Would it surprise you to hear vets warn dog owners about the dangers of giving their dogs heartworm meds?

 Just as vaccines can damage the immune system, so can your dog’s heartworm meds.

-Now I know you’re terrified to even think about not giving your dog heartworm meds but don’t worry, I’ve got a solution for you I think you’ll like!
+Now I know you’re terrified to even think about not giving your dog heartworm meds.
+But don’t worry, I’ve got a solution I think you’ll like!
 Just keep reading.

 But you need to know that all drugs carry risk and adverse reactions.